DIY Soil Sampling

 Where to Sample

-Take a Good Sample
+Taking a Good Sample

 Collect a number of cores or slices by walking in a zigzag pattern over the area.
 Mix cores thoroughly in a clean pail for a composite lab sample.
 The greater the number of collected cores mixed together, the better the sample will represent the average condition of the sampled area.
 Consider 10 cores as the minimum for home gardens and lawns up to 10,000 square feet in size.
 Areas from a field or sampling area of not more than 20 acres should be represented by at least 15 to 20 samples.
 Any area larger than 20 acres should be split for the purposes of accurate soil testing.
-Choose one of the following tools:

-Soil Probe or Auger A soil probe or auger, available from mail order catalogs and garden or farm supply outlets, is the best tool for sampling.
+A soil probe or auger, available from mail order catalogs and garden or farm supply outlets, is the best tool for sampling.
 An auger will be needed if the soil is very stony or gravelly.
 Simply push the probe (or push and turn the auger) into the soil to the desired depth, lift up to remove the core, and place it in the clean pail.
 Sampling depth should be 4 to 6 inches deep for lawns, turf, or other perennial sod, or tillage depth (usually 6-10 inches) for annually tilled crops.

-Garden Trowel or Shovel If a soil probe or auger is not available, collect your sample by pushing the blade of a garden trowel, shovel, or spade into the soil to the desired depth.
+If a soil probe or auger is not available, collect your sample by pushing the blade of a garden trowel, shovel, or spade into the soil to the desired depth.
 Cut out a triangular wedge of soil and set it aside (to be replaced after sampling).
 Now slide your blade into the soil again taking a thin (half inch) slice from one side of the hole.
 With a knife, trim the slice to about a 1-inch strip of soil down the center of the spade-top to bottom.
-Save this core as part of your composite lab sample.
+Save this core as part of your composite lab sample. (see picture below)

-Mix the Sample and Fill the Sample Bag Make sure that all the cores are thoroughly mixed together to form a homogenous and representative sample.
+Make sure that all the cores are thoroughly mixed together to form a homogenous and representative sample.
 Fill a clean plastic bag (approximately 2 cups) with the mixed sample.
 Each 2 cup sample bag will represent one test, so if you would like more then one test performed per sample, please include additional sample volume.

-Don't Forget to Label Your Sample with a Sample ID Without a proper Sample ID, you might not remember where you took the sample from (it has happened more then you can imagine).
+Without a proper Sample ID, you might not remember where you took the sample from (it has happened more then you can imagine).
 We always recommended making a map of where you sampled each year to use when assessing your results.
 A sample ID should be short but descriptive.
 ID example: FrontYardLeft-2024.

 Shipping Instructions